- Brava Oven Review

 Brava Oven Price & Discount Code

-The Brava oven is available in three different finishes (silver, black, and white), and comes in sets that each include different accessories.
+The Brava oven is only available in a silver finish (Brava used to offer black and white finishes but that’s no longer the case), and comes in sets that each include different accessories.

 If you’d like to get more accessories, including a second glass and metal tray, the muffin tin, a square pan, a loaf pan and the egg tray, you can go with the Bake & Breakfast set and pay $1,495.

-The most expensive Brava set is the Chef’s Choice, which includes everything in the Bake & Breakfast set as well as the chef’s pan, which is great for slow cooking, making stews, and for baking sourdough bread.
+The second most expensive Brava set is the Chef’s Choice, which includes everything in the Bake & Breakfast set as well as the chef’s pan (which is great for slow cooking, making stews, and for baking sourdough bread).

 Note that by purchasing a set rather than the oven and the individual accessories, you can save between $100 (Bake & Breakfast) and $200 (Chef’s Choice).